Comparisons of Dirichlet, Neumann and Laplacian eigenvalues on graphs and their applications: Abstract

 \section{Abstract}

 In this paper, we obtain some comparisons of the Dirichlet, Neumann and Laplacian eigenvalues on graphs.
-We also discuss the rigidity and some of their applications including some Lichnerowicz-type, Fiedler-type and Friedman-type estimates for Dirichlet eigenvalues and Neumann eigenvalues.
+We also discuss their rigidities and some of their applications including some Lichnerowicz-type, Fiedler-type and Friedman-type estimates for Dirichlet eigenvalues and Neumann eigenvalues.
+The comparisons on Neumann eigenvalues can be translated to comparisons on Steklov eigenvalues in our setting.
+So, some of the results can be viewed as extensions for parts of the works of \cite{HHW} by Hua-Huang-Wang, and parts of our previous works \cite{SY,SY2}.